-- If you are lost or need help in Sheffield ask a City Centre Ambassador – the ambassadors patrol the city centre and help to make sure the city is safe for everyone.
+- If you are lost or need help in Sheffield ask a Street Pastor or a City Centre Ambassador – the ambassadors patrol the city centre and help to make sure the city is safe for everyone.
 They’re there to help and easy to spot as they wear high-visibility fluorescent jackets marked ‘City Centre Ambassador’.

 - If you think you are in danger, contact the police on 999 and ask for help.

 Taking part in market research can be fun, but if your parent or carer has not signed a consent form for you to take part in the research, it’s important to make sure the person asking you to participate is registered with an approved organisation.